ACXReader/ACXReader.github.io/_posts/2024-03-30-spring-meetups-everywhere-2024.md

 Contact: Shai
 Contact Info: dizinteria[at]walla[dot]com
 Time: Tuesday, April 9th, 6:00 PM
-Location: We'll be in the zikaron garden next to the city hall, in a picnic blanket on the grass and I will be wearing a red shirt and carrying a sign with ACX MEETUP on it.
+Location: We'll be in the zikaron garden next to the city hall, in a picnic blanket on the grass and I will be wearing a red shirt and carrying a sign with ACX MEETUP on it.If it rains we will meet up in a bookstore called 'goldmund' which is located at ekron street 6.
 Coordinates: <https://plus.codes/8G4PRX7X+CQ>

 **JERUSALEM, ISRAEL**